 Good time management is essential to success at university.
+Study involves lots of due dates and competing deadlines, and unless you plan ahead, you'll find it difficult to meet them.
 Planning your time allows you to spread your work over a Semester, avoid a 'traffic jam' of work, and cope with study stress.
-Many deadlines for university work occur at the same time, and unless you plan ahead, you'll find it impossible to manage.
-To meet the demands of study you need to spread your workload over a Semester.
 Work out what needs to be done and when.
 Work out how to use your available time as efficiently as possible.

 Plan ahead and prioritise